Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 - Debugging
 - Testing Strategies

-...we will cover a few today...and the rest later in the course...
+...we will cover a few of the most essential concepts today...and the rest, we'll cover later in the course...

 ### Processes, Threads & Tasks